 "The joy is in the journey and not in getting there.”

 This excerpt, taken from Deer Trails, a poem by Badger Clark, fittingly describes the drama produced by South Dakota Public Television, MOUNTAIN THUNDER, A BALLAD OF BADGER CLARK.
-Order Now through the SDPB shopping cart.
+Order now at shop.sdpb.org.
 This dramatic portrayal of Badger Clark, South Dakota's first poet laureate (also known as the –cowboy poet”) was taped over the fall and winter of 1996-1997 in Clark's cabin, affectionately referred to as –the Badger Hole,” in Custer State Park, where he lived much of his life.
 The drama is based on the play of the same title written by former Mitchell resident, Kenn Pierson.

 Darryl F. Patten, former Director of Drama at Dakota Weslyan University, Mitchell, stars in the drama.
 Patten's energetic portrayals of Badger Clark introduce new generations to the writings of Badger Clark, while his striking resemblance to Clark fascinate those who still remember the cowboy poet.
 Patten, who died as SDPB completed taping, had portrayed Badger Clark in hundreds of performances since 1986 in South Dakota, Montana and Japan.